National Geospatial-Intelligence Agency

-In addition to using GEOINT for U.S. military and intelligence efforts, NGA provides assistance during natural and artificial disasters, aids in security planning for major events such as the Olympic Games, disseminates maritime safety information, and gathers data on climate change.
+NGA also helps respond to natural and manmade disasters, helps with security planning for major events such as the Olympic Games, disseminates maritime safety information, and gathers data on climate change.

 The eighth and current director of the agency is Vice Admiral Frank D. Whitworth III.

 History

 U.S. mapping and charting efforts remained relatively unchanged until World War I, when aerial photography became a major contributor to battlefield intelligence.
 Using stereo viewers, photo-interpreters reviewed thousands of images.
-Many of these were of the same target at different angles and times, giving rise to what became modern imagery analysis and mapmaking.
+Many were of the same target at different angles and times, giving rise to modern imagery analysis and mapmaking.

 Engineer Reproduction Plant (ERP)

 The Engineer Reproduction Plant was the Army Corps of Engineers's first attempt to centralize mapping production, printing, and distribution.
 It was located on the grounds of the Army War College in Washington, D.C.
-Previously, topographic mapping had largely been a function of individual field engineer units using field surveying techniques or copying existing or captured products.
+Previously, topographic mapping had primarily been a function of individual field engineer units using field surveying techniques or copying existing or captured products.
 In addition, ERP assumed the "supervision and maintenance" of the War Department Map Collection, effective April 1, 1939.

 Army Map Service (AMS) / U.S. Army Topographic Command (USATC)

 With the advent of the Second World War aviation, field surveys began giving way to photogrammetry, photo interpretation, and geodesy.
-During wartime, it became increasingly possible to compile maps with minimal field work.
+During wartime, compiling maps with minimal field work became increasingly possible.
 Out of this emerged AMS, which absorbed the existing ERP in May 1942.
 It was located at the Dalecarlia Site (including buildings now named for John C. Frémont and Charles H. Ruth) on MacArthur Blvd., just outside Washington, D.C., in Montgomery County, Maryland, and adjacent to the Dalecarlia Reservoir.
 AMS was designated as an Engineer field activity, effective July 1, 1942, by General Order 22, OCE, June 19, 1942.
 The Army Map Service also combined many of the Army's remaining geographic intelligence organizations and the Engineer Technical Intelligence Division.
 AMS was redesignated the U.S. Army Topographic Command (USATC) on September 1, 1968, and continued as an independent organization until 1972, when it was merged into the new Defense Mapping Agency (DMA) and redesignated as the DMA Topographic Center (DMATC) (see below).

 Aeronautical Chart Plant (ACP)

-After the war, as airplane capacity and range improved, the need for charts grew.
+After the war, the need for charts grew as airplane capacity and range improved.
 The Army Air Corps established its map unit, which was renamed ACP in 1943 and was located in St. Louis, Missouri.
 ACP was known as the U.S. Air Force Aeronautical Chart and Information Center (ACIC) from 1952 to 1972 (See DMAAC below).